HanWenfang/syncless/trunk/README.txt

     How do I make my program run until there are no tasklets?
 Currently my the process exists as soon as the main tasklet returns.

 A1.
-It's impossible to do that since Syncless has migrated from libevent to
+It's impossible to do that reliably if you are using Syncless with
-    libev.
-The rest of the answer documents the old, now obsolete behavior.

-    OBSOLETE.
-Call `stackless.schedule_remove()' at the end of your main tasklet code.

-    OBSOLETE.
-This would make your program run while there are tasklets on the runnables list, or some tasklets are blocked on Syncless I/O.

-    Unfortunately this doesn't work (your program will run forever) if it has done any DNS lookups (like with coio.gethostbyname), because evdns registers and keeps additional event handlers.
+    libev, or you have done any DNS lookups (e.g. with coio.gethostbyname) not from /etc/hosts.
+In those cases your program will hang indefinitely even after all the tasklets have finished running.
+To avoid that, and make your program exit, you have to call sys.exit() explicitly from one of your tasklets before it finishes.

+    It is still a recommended practice to call `stackless.schedule_remove()' from the main tasklet if it has nothing useful to do, because it has created other tasklets to do all the work.
+Calling `stackless.schedule_remove()' at the end of the main tasklet is a faster equivalent of doing `while True: coio.sleep(1000)'.

+    Please don't do `while True: stackless.run()' or `while stackless.run(): pass' or `while True: stackless.schedule()' from any of your tasklets, because those interfere with the main loop tasklet installed by Syncless, and they will make your process use 100% CPU even if there is no work to do, because stackless.run() and stackless.schedule() would activate the main loop tasklet, which also calls stackless.schedule() in its `while loop' in this case, so the previous tasklet gets activated, and this loops forever, burning CPU.

 Q2.
 What is the `.scheduled' value for tasklets blocked on Syncless I/O?